esiale/battleship/README.md

 ## Features:

 This is a simple Battleship game where you take turns with the computer.

 This project features drag-and-drop functionality for player ship placement.
+Unfortunately, at this moment the game is unplayable on mobile phones due to the drag events not being supported.

 The AI doesn't cheat but isn't too smart either.